anya-chocolat/anya-chocolat/README.md

 Hey there, my name is Anya.
-I am an architect learning Data Science.
+I am an architect learning Backend development.